webdev23/shelix/README.md

 ### Create new tools
 </summary>

-To create a new tool, we just add to the "scripts" directory.
+To create a new tool, we have to populate the "scripts" directory.
-That directory is already populated with scripts that performs tiny actions.

 We could build a tool using any language, using the hashbang mechanism.
 A script may return a simple JSON array, to create a menu list, and the selection is ran again as $1.
 This mechansim may allow to build complex utilities on a single file.

-By passing a rocket a 🚀 in the last element in the array, we dispatch selection immediatly.
+By passing a rocket a 🚀 in the last element in the array, we may dispatch the selection immediatly.

 The content of the "scripts" directory could be fully erased, so we may start fresh anew to build our own dedicated toolbox.
 See "libs" dir for a list of built-in tools that makes the core.
 Those tools are sourced in the environnement and are available by their namme from any shell within shelix.